-Antibodies in Pernicious Anemia are easy to test for with a blood sample.
-If your B12 levels are low, or if your MMA (methylmalonic acid) or homocysteine levels are high (even more so if you show signs of Pernicious Anemia), those tests can confirm diagnosis.
+Antibodies in pernicious anemia are easy to test for with a blood sample.
+If your B12 is low, or if your methylmalonic acid (MMA) or homocysteine levels are high (especially if you show signs of pernicious anemia), these tests can confirm diagnosis.

-If you test positive for both anti Intrinsic Factor antibodies and anti parietal cell antibodies, you will be diagnosed with Pernicious Anemia.
+If you test positive for both anti intrinsic factor antibodies and anti parietal cell antibodies, you will be diagnosed with pernicious anemia.
 This is the most definitive diagnostic case.
-However, some people will test positive for just IFAs or just GPCAs.
-But even if you test positive for just one of them, doctors may still diagnose you with PA.
+However, some people will test positive for just IFAs or just PCAs.
+Even if you test positive for just one of them, doctors may still diagnose you with PA.

 If one of the tests comes back negative, you still can’t exclude PA.
-Again, at least 10% of those with PA will not have GPCAs (number is higher in later stages as a result of GPC mass loss).
+Again, at least 10% of those with PA will not have PCAs (number is higher in later stages as a result of parietal cell mass loss).
 And at least 30% will not have IFAs in their blood.